YJL33/BirthdayGreeting/README.md

 In this example we use the built-in `sam build` to build a docker image from a Dockerfile and then copy the source of your application inside the Docker image.
 Read more about [SAM Build here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-build.html)

+Tip: use `sam build --debug` to see more details.

 ### Local development